hugobarbieux/delete_your_tweets/README.md

 Here is a repo to guide you in this task.

 You would first need to get rights to use the Twitter API and download your Twitter archive.
-Then, in the archive file, find the tweet.js file and make it an json file replacing the first line...
+Then, in the archive file, find the tweet.js file and make it an JSON file replacing the first line...

 ```javascript
    window.YTD.tweet.part0 = [ {